Skip to main content

 Evaluation comes through asking thoughtful questions, such as:

-“How many people do you host?”
+“How many people do you tend to host?”

 “Do you gather around a fire outdoors, or prefer lounge-style seating?”